Mota-Engil: Operations in Africa

 In 1975, Mota & Companhia expanded its activity to other African territories and started in Namibia with the construction of the Dreihuk dam.
 In South Africa, it was responsible for the infrastructures of the Sun City Resort and of the Matooster – Bierkraal road.
 Later, in Swaziland the company built the Lonhlupheko – Lomahasha road.
 All these constructions led Mota & Companhia into a process of progressive internationalization of its operations and businesses.

 1976 was marked by an upturn of Mota & Companhia in Portugal through the award of a small dam (Lucefecit, Alentejo).
 Shortly afterwards, Mota & Companhia was awarded the contract for the regularization works of the Lower Mondego River.
-This allowed the company to launch itself as one of the top construction companies for large national building projects and soon became the third largest Portuguese company within this sector.
+This allowed the company to launch itself as one of the top construction companies for large national building projects and soon became the third-largest Portuguese company within this sector.

-In 1978, together with Retosa, with head office in Caracas, Venezuela, Engil participated for two years in the construction of factories and of the Guri Dam.
+In 1978, together with Retosa based in Caracas, Venezuela, Engil participated for two years in the construction of factories and the Guri Dam.
 As of 1980, Mota & Companhia expanded its operations within the People's Republic of Angola.
-In this same year and in a partnership with the Angolan government, it set up the company Construção de Terraplenagens Paviterra, UEM.
+In this same year, in a partnership with the Angolan government, it set up the company Construção de Terraplenagens Paviterra, UEM.
 Mota & Companhia and Paviterra were for many years the only corporate structures involved in the construction of public works in Angola.

 In August 1987, Mota & Companhia, a limited company, became a public limited liability company, following which it floated 12% of its equity capital on the stock market and requested admission to the Lisbon Stock Exchange.
 That year Engil SGPS was incorporated endeavoring to meet the evolving public and private works market and the need to diversify its activities.
-In the following years the company acquired these companies: Sociedade de Empreitadas Adriano (1988), Gerco - Sociedade de Engenharia Electrotécnica, SA (1990) and Ferrovias e Construções (1991).
+In the following years the company acquired Sociedade de Empreitadas Adriano (1988), Gerco - Sociedade de Engenharia Electrotécnica, SA (1990) and Ferrovias e Construções (1991).
 The year 1987 became associated with the major public work - the construction of the Lindoso Dam.
-The size and technical features of this construction work make of it a landmark amongst the major works developed by Engil.
+The size and technical features of this project make it a landmark example amongst the major works developed by Engil.

-By entering the Angolan market in 1989 Engil's internationalization process is once again relaunched.
-In 1993, 1994 and 1996, a new boost was given to the internationalization process when the company entered, respectively, the following markets: Mozambique, Germany and Peru.
+By entering the Angolan market in 1989, Engil's internationalization process was relaunched.
+In 1993, 1994 and 1996, a new boost was given to the internationalization process when the company entered Mozambique, Germany and Peru.
 As of 1990, Mota & Companhia gave a push to the diversification of its activities.
-It goes into business in the following areas: real estate development, road signs, prefabrication of structural elements, ceramics, asphalt masses, commercialization of vehicles and equipment, maritime transport and paint industry.
+It went into business in real estate development, road signs, prefabrication of structural elements, ceramics, asphalt masses, commercialization of vehicles and equipment, maritime transport and the paint industry.